yocontra/nova/README.md

 Using nova is as simple as including nova.js on your web page.
 Please note that nova is a newborn baby and only supports certain NodeJS functionality.
 Obviously we can't run an HTTP server from IE6 and we can't initiate TCP connections from your Netscape. (or can we?)

-## Size

-When developing libraries for the browser, size matters. nova is currently 4.3k minified and 1.1k gzipped.
-NodeJS functionality in under 10k?
-That's cool.
-For comparison, jQuery is currently 91.6k.
-You can always pick and choose which modules are included in nova so your size may be even smaller.

-## Plugins

-Not only does nova plan on mapping most NodeJS functionality to the browser, we also plan on extending it!
-This means full support for DOM manipulation and other browser-only goodies.
-Say goodbye to jQuery!
-You can also easily write your own modules for nova (check the example folder) that extend or bring new functionality to it entirely.

 ## Support

 nova currently comes with the following NodeJS modules: